Frequently Asked Questions

 Q. In first data set, "Cerebellar Climbing Fibers", the individual planes are merges of a panel of capture stacks.
 Distortions in neuron shape are visible at some of the boundaries.
 Is it possible to either fix it, or in addition, release the data as individual stacks that need to be merged?

 A. Merging was not performed by hand, but with the leading software controlling the motorized stage of the microscope.
 Mechanical error limits in stage movement are evident at the small scale of climbing fibers though they are not large enough to impair manual tracing.
 The released data set corresponds to the original acquired images and was not tiled in a post-processing step.
 Thus, individual panel stacks are not available.
 Although the results may not be optimal, they are representative of the typical experimental configuration in a modern neuroanatomy lab.
-Contestants are of course free to crop images in individual tiles, and re-merge them as part of their algorithmic solution.
-Datasets in the final tournament can be expected to be of similar aspect as those released in the qualifier phase.

 Q. Do different datasets have drastically different thresholds?